The hidden ferroelectric chiral ground state of silver niobate: Structural data

 \section{Structural data}

 In this section, we present the structural properties of several metastable phases of AgNbO$_3$.
-Tables \ref{tab:table5} and \ref{tab:table6} summarize the lattice parameters and mode amplitudes of these metastable phases, calculated using density functional theory (DFT) within the PBEsol approximation, and compare them withexperimental data, when available.
+Tables \ref{tab:table5} and \ref{tab:table6} summarize the lattice parameters and mode amplitudes of these metastable phases, calculated using density functional theory (DFT) within the PBEsol approximation, and compare them with experimental data, when available.